 We always suggest for our customers to do their own research.
 There are some companies that sell bulletproof sherpa hoodies and use soft armor inserts and some that don’t.
 The only way to know is to research the company, the product, and ask questions.

-Body armor is a serious topic and it will undoubtedly be beneficial to spend the hours researching.
+Body armor is a serious topic, and it will undoubtedly be beneficial to spend the hours researching.

-In fact, one of top priorities with this blog is to provide our customers with the resources to conduct research.
+In fact, one of top priorities of this blog is to provide our customers with the resources to conduct research.
 We’re very conscientious about the resources we provide to ensure you know what’s true.